rawalraj022/One-Universal-Identity/docs/mobile-sdk-guide.md

 ## Overview

 The OUI Mobile SDK provides a comprehensive, cross-platform solution for integrating One Universal Identity into mobile applications.
-Built with TypeScript/JavaScript, it supports both React Native and Cordova/Ionic frameworks.
+Built with TypeScript, it offers a complete SDK framework ready for React Native and other mobile frameworks.

+> **⚠️ Development Status**: Mobile SDK is fully implemented and ready for integration.
+Backend services currently use mock implementations for development and testing.

 ---